 As a general rule, dogs should be wormed every 2 weeks until they are 12 weeks old, and then every month until they are 6 months old, and every 3 months thereafter.
 Worming will provide protection again gastrointestinal parasites (worms), whereby the medication will eliminate any existing worms and help prevent further infestation.
 If you have any queries consult your friendly Pets Domain staff member or a veterinarian.

-Having your dog microchipped is highly recommended for being able permanently identify your dog in the form of a tiny chip.
+Having your dog microchipped is highly recommended for being able permanently identify your dog.
 This chip contains your dog's registration details and is implanted into the skin of your dog.
 Owner details can be changed through the Central Animal Records.
 It is ideal to microchip your dog at the same time as desexing.
 A tattoo is placed on your dog's right ear to identify your cat has been microchipped.